Cart

 Most common mistakes and how to avoid them

 Even the best make mistakes.
-Circular fashion requires practice.
-Here are the traps beginners fall into:
+Circular fashion takes practice.
+Here are the pitfalls beginners fall into:

-2. Ignoring “Dry Clean Only” Labels: If you don’t have the budget for a dry cleaner, don’t buy clothes that are complicated to maintain.
+2. Ignoring “Dry Clean Only” labels: If you don’t have a budget for dry cleaning, don’t buy clothes that are hard to maintain.

-3. The “I’ll fix it” illusion: If you don’t sew regularly, don’t buy clothes that require complicated alterations (e.g., replacing the lining in a coat).
+3. The “I’ll fix it” illusion: If you don’t sew regularly, don’t buy clothes needing complicated alterations (e.g., replacing a coat lining).
 It often costs more than the garment itself.

-4. Buying worn-out shoes: Second-hand clothes are great, but shoes shaped to someone else’s foot can ruin your spine.
+4. Buying worn-out shoes: Second-hand clothes are great, but shoes shaped to someone else’s feet can ruin your spine.
 Buy shoes carefully, preferably lightly used.

-5. Hoarding: Circular fashion is flow, not damming the river.
-If you only buy and don’t pass anything on, you’re just making a storage.
+5. Hoarding: Circular fashion is about flow, not blocking the river.
+If you only buy and don’t pass anything on, you’re just making storage.

 7. Poor photos when selling: Do you want second-hand clothing to earn money for you?
 Don’t take photos on the floor in a dark room.
-Respect for the buyer returns in cash.
+Respect for the buyer pays back in cash.

-Before you go to the checkout (in a thrift store or online), ask yourself these questions.
-If you answer NO to most – put it back.
+Before you head to the checkout (in a thrift store or online), ask yourself these questions.
+If you answer NO to most, put it back.

 1. Is the material natural (cotton, wool, linen, silk, viscose)?